austinhaas/scrim/cljs-demo/README.md

-# A guide to developing with ClojureScript, Emacs, and Scrim
+# A demo project for developing with ClojureScript, Emacs, and Scrim

 This will show you how to connect all of the pieces and test that everything works.